Apple iPhone 12 Pro Max review: Big and powerful camera mobile

 Apple in a move to cut the negative impact on the natural resources for mining minerals for iPhone components has reduced the retail package contents by 70%.
 It now offers just the iPhone along with a Type-C-to-Lightning cable and warranty paper stuff and a couple of Apple logo stickers.
 There won't be any power adapter even in the older iPhone models on sale going forward.
 Consumers have to hold on to the power adapter of their older iPhones.

-It's definitely a painful and necessary move by the company.
-But, in a way, buyers will know the difficulty of purchasing a separate one (Rs 1,900 in India) and also develop a conscious concern for nature and don't create e-waste.
+It's definitely a risky, but necessary move by the company.
+This, in a way, educates consumers on the need to develop conscious concern to protect nature and reduce electronic(e)-waste.
 Thanks for the guilt trip Apple.

 Camera: